gmenchetti/ML-miniproject/README.md

 * [pandas](https://pandas.pydata.org/pandas-docs/stable/)

 ### Run train
-Is possible to run the train code, while inside this folder, executing the following terminal line code
+It is possible to run the train code, while inside this folder, executing the following terminal line code

 ```